simon-ritchie/apysc/docstring_markdowns/apysc/_display/sprite.md

 **[Returns]**

 - `appended`: bool
-  - If expression appended, then True will be set.
+  - If this interface appends an expression, this interface returns True.

 <hr>

 **[Notes]**

-Expression not to be added if instance is Sprite subclass.
+This interface does not add an expression if this instance is the `Sprite`' subclass.

 ### `_make_snapshot` method docstring